by Dr. Paul C. Eck and Dr. Lawrence Wilson

 á Infections, energetic and structural Imbalances.
 These are all internal stressors that, if left uncorrected, can eventually weaken the adrenals by forcing the body to mount a chronic stress response to these irritants.

-mercury from dental fillings, household chemicals, food additives, pesticide
+dental fillings, household chemicals, food additives, pesticide exposure,

-exposure, dusts, molds and pollens.
-These often cause allergies that can be
+dusts, molds and pollens.
+These often cause allergies that can be controlled

 Medical therapy, particularly cortisone or prednisone therapy, weakens the adrenals by creating hormone imbalances.